intel/ideep/README.md

-# MKL-DNN bridge for Chainer
+# Chainer Backend for Intel Architecture

 A Chainer module providing numpy like API and DNN acceleration using MKL-DNN.